 Top Tips for managing the board meeting cycle

-One of the key governance responsibilities of the Chair and CEO is to manage the process leading up to the board meeting and the actions subsequently agreed.
+One of the key governance responsibilities of the Chair and CEO is to manage the preparation process leading up to the board meeting and the actions subsequently agreed.
 Establishing a governance cadence not only helps the board examine matters that move the company forward, but also provides an opportunity to ensure the Management and Board are rowing in the same direction.

-There are important annual governance processes that need to be scheduled within the annual board cycle, these include regular reviews of strategy, evaluation of the annual work plan and budget, regular risk reviews and CEO performance evaluations.
+There are important annual governance processes that need to be scheduled within the annual board cycle.
+These include regular reviews of strategy, evaluation of the annual work plan and budget, regular risk reviews and CEO performance evaluations.
 It is essential for effective corporate governance that the meeting cycle includes time for an evaluation of board performance and self-reflection.

 This article focuses on the board meeting cycle that sits within the annual calendar.

 - The responsibility for preparing the board agenda can either sit with the Chair or the CEO however best practice suggests an iterative agenda development approach with the CEO and Chair working collaboratively to finalise the agenda.
 The Chair and CEO will determine how best they work together and include key items along with the meeting running order.
 This is best achieved by open discussion among board member, making enough time available, and considering the preferred board working styles.

 - The responsibility for final approval of the agenda always sits with the Chair.